Eye Comfort Matters

 Multiple eye conditions and diseases can cause eye pain.
 But one common cause of blinking irritation is dry eye.
 If you’re experiencing eye pain when blinking, don’t hesitate to contact the team at Discover Eyecare in Abbotsford and Chilliwack.

-What Causes Eye Blinking Pain?
+What Causes Eye Pain When Blinking?

 Most of the causes of blinking pain require medical attention to resolve.
 However, for eye conditions, including dry eye, styes, blepharitis, corneal ulcers, tear duct infections, conjunctivitis, and keratitis, our optometrists can help.